sendwithus/confidence/README.md

 var myConfidence = new Confidence();
 ```

-Versions in confidence look like this:
+Confidence helps you compare the variants in your A/B test.
+Variants in Confidence.js look like this:

 ``` js
 variant = {